-In 2017. we will be offering kayak skill clinics on 4 different days.
-We will offer these one-days classes in May, June, July, and August.
+In 2019. we will be offering kayak skill clinics on 3 different days.
+We will offer these one-days classes in May, July, and August.
 Each class is stand-alone so pick the date that works best for you.
 These classes are free for registered HCKC members.
 The HCKC has 3 ACA-certified open-water instructors who teach these classes.

 On each day, we will offer two different sections:

 - Introduction to Kayaking Class - For newer paddler with flatwater or touring kayaks This class gives you the opportunity to jump start your kayaking career and is based on the American Canoe Association (ACA) “Introduction to Kayaking” class.
 The instructors will first talk with you about the basics and then quickly get on the water to teach you how to move your boat forward, backwards, and sideways as well as how to turn and stop.
 While the water is cool, we will demonstrate rescue skills but you won’t intentionally be getting into the water at this clinic unless you want to.
 Thatcher Pool’s Wednesday night sessions are a better place to practice rescues and wet exits when it’s cool out.

 - Intermediate Strokes Class: For more experienced paddlers with Flatwater or Touring/Sea Kayaks

-Both the Introduction and Intermediate sections are intended for HCKC members with recreational, touring, or sea kayaks.
+Both the Introduction and Intermediate sections are intended for registered HCKC members with recreational, touring, or sea kayaks.

-Meeting Place: Typically, Eagle Creek Park – The instructor will announce the launch location via e-mail during the week before each course since our location will depend on the weather forecast and the park’s event calendar.
+Meeting Place: Typically, Eagle Creek Park – The instructors will announce the launch location via e-mail during the week before each course since our location will depend on the weather forecast and the park’s event calendar.